How to Read House Plans & Floor Plans

 Building Plans Are Drawn in 2D using CAD

-Floor Plans are Stored as PDF Digital Format
+Floor Plans Stored as PDF Digital Format

 It also saves the cost of printing extra sets.
 Though the CAD format may be a little more expensive, they are essential for having significant changes to your home plans made locally.

 The larger house plans are normally referred to as builder plans.
-What this means is that the plans are created in such a way that any competent builder can easily follow it and construct the same design.
+What this means is that the plans are created in such a way that any competent builder can easily follow it and construct the same house.

-Though the house plans will not give many specifications about interior finishes, there’s usually so much emphasis and concentration on the architecture of the building as well as the structure of the house itself.
+Though the house plans will not give many specifications about interior finishes, there’s usually so much emphasis and concentration on the architecture and structure of the building as well as the structure of the house itself.